 Look up “optimize” in the dictionary, and you’ll encounter phrases like “get the most out of,” and “use best” and “modify to achieve maximum efficiency.”
 Those definitions fit in the case of Acquia and Drupal because we’re optimized in more than just one way.
-All told, there are more like dozens of different processes, products, practices and people that make Acquia and Acquia Cloud the most Drupal-optimized solution for digital experiences in the world.
+All told, there are more like dozens of different processes, products, practices and people that make Acquia and the Acquia Cloud Platform the most Drupal-optimized solution for digital experiences in the world.

 It’s like having 360 degrees of Drupal expertise surrounding every Drupal site hosted on our platform.
 In our previous posts on why Acquia is optimized for Drupal, we covered both our commitment to web performance and security.

 But you still need to build your application before it can launch on our platform, and you’ll need to continue maintaining it thereafter.
 That can still be tricky, especially if you’re not familiar with Drupal best practices or the types of developer tools that might be available to you.

 Fortunately, Acquia’s tools and interfaces were designed for ease of learning, ease of use, and maximum developer efficiency.
 In addition to the UIs and APIs we make available to our customers, we also provide command line tools and various integrations you can use to build, test, and optimize powerful Drupal-based experiences.